-The Manufacturers of Emission Controls Association (MECA) is pleased to provide comments in support of the U.S. EPA's proposed rulemaking to establish medium- and heavy-duty greenhouse gas emission standards and corporate average fuel economy standards.
-We believe an important opportunity exists to significantly reduce greenhouse gas emissions and improve fuel economy from medium- and heavy-duty engines and vehicles.
+The Manufacturers of Emission Controls Association (MECA) is pleased to provide comments in support of Environment Canada's proposed rulemaking on heavy-duty vehicle and engine greenhouse gas emission regulations.
+We believe an important opportunity exists to significantly reduce greenhouse gas emissions from heavy-duty vehicles and engines.